openfirmware/docker-fluentd-elasticsearch/README.md

 These are almost certainly not useful unless you are using a different base image that includes ElasticSearch.
 Instead, customize the settings using environment variables as explained in the following sections.

-## Running fleuntd with a remote Elastic Search host
+## Running fluentd with a remote ElasticSearch host

 With ElasticSearch running on `192.168.1.10` and port `9500`:

     # docker run -d -p 8888:8888 -p 24224:24224 -e ES_HOST="192.168.1.10" -e ES_PORT="9500" openfirmware/fluentd-elasticsearch

-Enviroment Variables you can customize:
+Environment Variables you can customize:

 ### ES_HOST